 If you find yourself still connected to an old mortgage, then any payments or lack thereof will be taken into account if at any point you decide you want to buy a new home of your own.
 Because of this, a Lender might not necessarily lend you as much as you’d want for that property.

-Buying a home with anyone poses a risk to you and your credit score, so you need to go into it completely aware of what can and can’t be done, as well as what to do if you find yourself in a complex situation.
+Buying a home with anyone poses a risk to you and your credit score in Birmingham, so you need to go into it completely aware of what can and can’t be done, as well as what to do if you find yourself in a complex situation.
 It’s always better to agree what would happen to the house in the event of a disagreement, ahead of time, to hopefully avoid situations like the ones mentioned above.